-Scroll through the #tradwife hashtag, and you’ll quickly see Petit’s words come to life.
-Your feed will be flooded with images of smiling women, frilly aprons, and optimistic quotes in cursive about the joys of homemaking.
-Looking through those images, you might wonder what harm these women could be doing to anyone outside their home — and as it turns out, it might be quite a bit.
+Scroll through the #tradwife hashtag, and you’ll quickly see Petit’s words come to life, with images of smiling women, frilly aprons, and optimistic quotes in cursive about the joys of homemaking.
+Looking through those images, you might wonder what harm these women could be doing to anyone outside their home — and as it turns out, there might be quite a bit.

 Critics of tradwives argue the lifestyle is a gateway to sexism — and even alt-right ideologies

 As with any trend, there’s no one-size-fits-all description for every woman who identifies as a tradwife.
-With that said, it isn’t hard to see why those who cover the movement often point out that these women are celebrating regressive beliefs in women’s rights, and argue that the trend is decidedly anti-feminist. not to mention exclusive of the queer and trans communities.
-It’s reasonable to argue that a strictly traditional housewife is one who lives in service of her family and/or husband.
+With that said, it isn’t hard to see why those who cover the movement often point out that these women are celebrating regressive beliefs in women’s rights, and argue that the trend is decidedly anti-feminist, not to mention exclusionary of the queer and trans communities.
+It’s reasonable to argue that a strictly “traditional” housewife is one who lives in service of her family and/or husband.

 For Political Research Associates, Mariel Cooksey, a religion, politics, and conflict MA graduate, defined “tradwifery” as “encouraging women to embrace supposedly feminine characteristics like chastity and submissiveness, and trade feminist empowerment for a patriarchal vision of gender norms…and accepting that women shouldn’t work, shouldn’t have the right to vote, and should fully submit to their husbands and their faith to live a happy life of homemaking.”
 (She also pointed out that in some circles, being a tradwife also means being a “fundamentalist Christian.”)